Tunisia: Media

 The TV media has long remained under the domination of the Establishment of the Broadcasting Authority Tunisia (ERTT) and its predecessor, the Tunisian Radio and Television, founded in 1957.
 On 7 November 2006, President Zine el-Abidine Ben Ali announced the demerger of the business into two separate companies, which became effective on 31 August 2007.
 Until then, ERTT managed all public television stations (Télévision Tunisienne 1 as well as Télévision Tunisienne 2 which had replaced the defunct RTT 2) and four national radio stations (Radio Tunis, Tunisia Radio Culture, Youth and RTCI) and five regional stations in Sfax, Monastir, Gafsa, Le Kef and Tataouine.
 Most programs are in Arabic, but some are in French.
 Growth in private sector radio and television broadcasting has seen the creation of numerous operations including Radio Mosaique FM, Jawhara FM, Zaytuna FM, Hannibal TV, Ettounsiya TV, and Nessma TV.

 In 2007, some 245 newspapers and magazines (compared to only 91 in 1987) are 90% owned by private groups and independents.
 The Tunisian political parties have the right to publish their own newspapers, but those of the opposition parties have very limited editions (like Al Mawkif or Mouwatinoun).
 Before the recent democratic transition, although freedom of the press was formally guaranteed by the constitution, almost all newspapers have in practice followed the government line report.
 Critical approach to the activities of the president, government and the Constitutional Democratic Rally Party (then in power) were suppressed.
 In essence, the media was dominated by state authorities through the Agence Tunis Afrique Presse.
 This has changed since, as the media censorship by the authorities have been largely abolished, and self-censorship has significantly decreased.
 Nonetheless, the current regulatory framework and social and political culture mean that the future of press and media freedom is still unclear.
+In September 2022 Tunisian president Kais Saied signed Decree Law 54, which purported to combat "false information and rumours" on the Internet.
+Article 24 of the decree gives up to five years imprisonment and a fine of up to 50,000 dinar for anyone found to be spreading such information.
+This is doubled if the offending statement is made about a state official.